bkclerke/Diagram.UmbracoGuides/create-content.md

 ---

 ## Document Blueprints (Content Templates)
-Document blueprints allow content editors to create a new node with certain properties already pre-populated based on the document type and template selected.
+Document blueprints allow content editors to create a new node with certain properties pre-populated based on the document type and template selected.

 ### How To Create A Document Blueprint
 1. Select a node in the content tree that you want to use as a baseline template.<br/>